CUNY-CL/yoyodyne/README.md

 ### Batch size tricks

+**Choosing a good batch size is key to fast training and optimal performance.**
 Batch size is specified by the `--batch_size` flag.

-At times one may wish to train with a larger batch size than will fit in "in core".
+One may wish to train with a larger batch size than will fit in "in core".
 For example, suppose one wishes to fit with a batch size of 4,096, but this gives an out of memory (OOM) exception.
 Then, with minimal overhead, one could simulate an effective batch size of 4,096 by using batches of size 1,024, [accumulating gradients from 4 batches per update](https://lightning.ai/docs/pytorch/stable/common/optimization.html#id3):

     yoyodyne-train --batch_size 1024 --accumulate_grad_batches 4 ...

-The `--auto_batch_size_find` flag enables [automatic computation of the maximum batch size](https://lightning.ai/docs/pytorch/stable/advanced/training_tricks.html#batch-size-finder).
+With the `--auto_batch_size_find` flag enabled, Yoyodyne will [automatically computes the maximum batch size](https://lightning.ai/docs/pytorch/stable/advanced/training_tricks.html#batch-size-finder).
+The exact beahvior of this operation is controlled by the flags `--auto_batch_size_mode`, `--auto_batch_size_steps_per_trial`, and `--auto_batch_size_max_trials`.
+The result is interpreted as follows:

+- If `--batch_size` is 0, then maximum batch size is used as the effective batch size.
+- If the maximum batch size is greater than `--batch_size`, then `--batch_size` is used as the effective batch size.
-This method can be controlled using the flags `--auto_batch_size_mode`, `--auto_batch_size_steps_per_trial`, and `--auto_batch_size_max_trials`.
-If the maximum batch size found by this method is less than `--batch_size`, the maximum batch size is used to compute a new batch size and number of gradient accumulation steps needed to simulate `--batch_size` without exceeding the maximum batch size.
+- If the maximum batch size is less than `--batch_size`, it determines the optimal gradient accumulation solution, picking the largest batch size and the smallest number of gradient accumulation steps whose product is `--batch_size`, optimally saturating the accelerator.

-If one wishes to find the optimal batch size and number of gradient accumulation steps without actually training, simply pass `--max_epochs 0`, which will halt after logging this information.
+If one wishes to solve for these quantities without actually training, pass `--auto_batch_size` and `--max_epochs 0`.
+This will halt after computing and logging the solution.

 ### Hyperparameter tuning